kbase/narrative/.github/pull_request_template.md

 # Testing Instructions
 * Details for how to test the PR:
-- [ ] Tests pass in locally and in GitHub Actions
+- [ ] Tests pass locally and in GitHub Actions
 - [ ] Changes available by spinning up a local narrative and navigating to _X_ to see _Y_

 # Dev Checklist: